schibsted/uka-workshop-2019/04-scaling-a-service.md

     ```
     - `kubectl scale get deployment sirup -w` (it is possible to `watch` the deployment change (abort with ctrl-c))

-    Now there are two more replicas in place to handle all traffic coming in through the `sirup` service.
+    Now there are three more replicas in place to handle all traffic coming in through the `sirup` service.

     Should we want to avoid processing any requests for the given service it is possible to scale the deployment all the way down to 0 which will kill all pods.